Course Descriptions - English

 Students must choose one of the following options:

-ENGLISH 11: COMPOSITION AND CREATIVE WRITING (MCTWR11)
+Option 1: ENGLISH 11 COMPOSITION AND CREATIVE WRITING (MCTWR11)

 Composition 11 is designed to support students as they refine, clarify, and adjust their written communication through practice and revision.
 Students will read and study compositions by other writers and be exposed to a variety of styles as models for the development of their writing; this study will involve analysis and academic compositions.
 The course also provides opportunities for students to, with increasing independence, study, create, and write original and authentic pieces for a range of purposes and real-world audiences.
 They will expand their competencies through processes of drafting, reflecting, and revising to build a body of work that demonstrates expanding breadth, depth, and evidence of writing for a range of situations.
 They will develop confidence in their abilities as they consolidate their writing craft.